IMF, World Bank 2014 fall meetings in Washington on Wednesday

 * Energen Corp- effective april 21 entered into a sixth amendment to its credit agreement - sec filing

-WASHINGTON Oct 8 For highlights of the International Monetary Fund and World Bank meetings in Washington on Wednesday, see (Compiled by Reuters' IMF/G20 team)
+WASHINGTON Oct 8 For highlights of the International Monetary Fund and World Bank meetings in Washington on Wednesday: (Compiled by Reuters' IMF/G20 team)

 * Energen Corp- effective april 21 entered into a sixth amendment to its credit agreement - sec filing